-Ibrahim Al-Khalil was open for 24 hours for incoming and outgoing travelers in the week that data collection took place for this period - consistent with the previous four rounds.
-Also consistent with the previous rounds, for incoming movements, foreigners need permission from the Ministry of Interior prior to entering, while all Turkish travelers require official permission from the companies they work with in Iraq, and Iranians are still prohibited from entering.
-In addition, all incoming travelers are still required to take a COVID-19 test at the PoE.
-Otherwise, Iraqi citizens are permitted to travel to Turkey for educational, medical or business purposes.
+Ibrahim Al-Khalil was open for 24 hours for incoming and outgoing travelers in the week that data collection took place for this period - consistent with the previous three rounds.
+Also consistent with the previous rounds, for incoming movements, foreigners need permission from the Ministry of Interior prior to entering, and all Turkish travelers require official permission from the companies they work with in Iraq.
+In addition, all travelers residing in the Kurdish Region of Iraq (KRI) are still required to take a COVID-19 test at the PoE.
+As with previous rounds, Iragis need to obtain permission from the Turkish Government or obtain a Turkish residence permit in order to exit; however, those visiting Turkey for educational, medical or business purposes are exempt from this rule and do not require permission before travelling.
+In the previous round, Iranian nationals were permitted to enter Iraq via this PoE, however in the week of this round they were prohibited from entering.

-Fishkhabour was open between 9:00 a.m. and 3:00 p.m. for incoming and outgoing travelers - and as with the week of the previous round, it was open for three days in the week of data collection in this round (Sunday, Tuesday and Thursday).
-Also, consistent with the previous round, only Syrians and are permitted to enter, however they must be travelling for urgent reasons such as to receive medical treatment, for special occasions such as weddings or funerals, or they must be en route to another country (i.e. in transit).
-Under exceptional circumstances, Syrians remain permitted to leave - including for business purposes; lraqis are unable to cross at this PoE to Syria.
+Fishkhabour was open between 9:00 a.m. and 4:00 p.m. for incoming and outgoing travelers - but unlike the week of the previous round when it was open for one day only, it was open for three days in the week of data collection in this round (Sunday, Tuesday and Thursday).
+Consistent with the previous round, only Syrians and are permitted to enter, however they must be travelling for urgent reasons such as to receive medical treatment, for special occasions such as weddings or funerals, or they must be en route to another country (i.e. in transit).
+In the last round, travelers were not permitted to leave, however in the week of this round Syrians were permitted to leave.

-Bashmagh was open for 24 hours for incoming and outgoing travelers in the week that data collection took place (consistent with the last three rounds).
+Bashmagh was open for 24 hours for outgoing travelers (consistent with the last two rounds) in the week that data collection took place.
+However, for the first time, in the week of data collection travelers were able to enter 24 hours a day, aligning with the new opening hours of the COVID-19 testing laboratory that is on-site; the laboratory had previously only been open between 8:00 a.m. and 11:00 p.m.
 As with the previous rounds, Iranians entering Iraq and Iraqis entering Iran must obtain permission from the Iraqi Ministry of Interior prior to travelling; other nationalities are also permitted to enter Iran.
 In addition, the requirement remains for all incoming travelers to take a COVID-19 test at the PoE.